radu-arama4/SDTM-Labs/Lab#1/README.md

 ## Evaluation :
 __1. The project should be located in a repository on a git hosting service (e.g. Github, Gitlab, BitBucket etc.);__

-__2. It should contain an explanation in the form of a README file or a LaTeX report;__
+__2. It should contain an explanation in the form of a README file or a LaTeX report with the following standard structure:__

+      * Topic of the laboratory work;
+      * Author;
+      * Introduction/Theory;
+      * Implementation & Explanation (you can include code snippets as well);
+      * Results/Screenshots/Conclusions;

 __3. In order to make the evaluation as optimal as possible we will have a quiz (03.10.2020) on this topic;__